A Model and Survey of Distributed Data-Intensive Systems: Discussion

+On the other hand, increasingly many applications work at a geographical scale and the edge computing paradigm~\cite{shi:IoT:2016:Edge} is emerging to exploit processing and storage resources at the edge of the network, close to the end users.
+Designing data-intensive systems that embrace this paradigm is an important topic of investigation.

-The use of specialized hardware in workers is outside the scope of our model, but it is an active area of research.
-Recent work study hardware acceleration for DPSs~\cite{hoozemans:CSM:2021:FPGA} and DMSs~\cite{lee:VLDB:2021:RateupDB, fang:VLDB:2020:in-memory} using GPUs or FPGAs.
-Offloading of tasks to GPUs is also supported in recent versions DPSs such as Spark and is a key feature for systems that target machine learning problems, such as TensorFlow~\cite{abadi:ATC:2016:TensorFlow}.
-Non-volatile memory has also the potential to drive new solutions for DMSs, as it offers durability at nearly the same performance as main-memory.
-The interested reader can refer to the work by Arulraj and Pavlo~\cite{arulraj:SIGMOD:2017:HowTo} that discusses the use of non-volatile memory to implement a database system.
+\fakeparagraph{New and specialized hardware} The use of specialized hardware to improve the performance of data-intensive systems is an active area of research.
+Recent works study hardware acceleration for DPSs~\cite{hoozemans:CSM:2021:FPGA} and DMSs~\cite{lee:VLDB:2021:RateupDB, fang:VLDB:2020:in-memory} using GPUs or FPGAs.
+Offloading of tasks to GPUs is also supported in recent versions of DPSs such as Spark and is a key feature for systems that target machine learning problems, such as TensorFlow~\cite{abadi:ATC:2016:TensorFlow}.